garytkchan/wordcount-project/README.md

 # Word Counting Application

-This application takes a text and returns the total occurrances of each word.
+This application takes a text and returns the total recurrence of each word.
 Written in Django 2.2 and with bootstrap.

 In the project directory, run: